odoo/documentation/iot/devices/printer.rst

 .. image:: media/printer_11.png
    :align: center

 Now, go to the *Printers* menu.
-Hit create and select the *IoT Box* with all the categories of product that should be printed in the *Printer Product Categories* field.
+Hit create, select the printer from the dropdown and, in the *Printer Product Categories* field, choose all the categories of products that should be printed on this printer.

 .. image:: media/printer_12.png
    :align: center

 In the *PoS*, when you add or remove a product from one of the selected categories, the button *Order* will be green.
-If you click on it, a ticket will be printed.
+If you click on it, the IoT Box will print a receipt on the corresponding printer.